Our admissions team will help you with your questions!

 - video and biomedical signal processing.

-The skills gained in the programme offer you a solid academic training and essential knowledge on the design of wireless communications networks at the system level.
-After graduation you are capable of designing, implementing and employing 5G and IoT applications and developing future wireless communications technologies.
+The skills gained in the programme give you a solid academic knowledge base and capability to design future wireless communications networks at the system level.
+As a Master’s degree holder, you can design, implement and develop 5G and beyond 5G systems, enabling hardware and applications.

 - chief engineer